 Convenient party salad you can bring with you

 This is by the way also a great salad you can prepare in advance (e.g. the day before) and bring it with you to a party.
-In summer time it is a highlight on each barbecue.
+You can store it in your fridge for up to three days.
+As mentioned before, in summer time it is a highlight on each barbecue.
+As it is a cross between fresh salsa and a bean salad, you can also serve it throughout the year as a dip with some tortilla chips or sweet potato wedges.

 Ok, maybe one little warning.
-In contrast to many other clean recipes on leanjumpstart.com this one is a bit time consuming – but you won’t regret the invested time in your kitchen, promised.
+In contrast to many other clean recipes on leanjumpstart.com, this one is a bit time-consuming.
+And yet you won’t regret the invested time in your kitchen, promised.
 Make sure to turn on some inspirational music;)

-But this clean eating cowboy caviar looks only attractive (we eat with our eyes), if you cut most of the ingredients to the same size.
+But this plant-based salad looks only attractive (we eat with our eyes) if you cut most of the ingredients to the same small size.

-I know that cutting ball pepper to small cubes can be a challenge, but I have a smart tip for you.
+I know that dicing bell peppers can be a challenge, but I have a smart tip for you.

 How to easily dice peppers into small cubes (Video)

-Cut of the rounded bottom and top ends and save it for raw food snacking.
-But before I go further into detail… watch this short video from yummly, this is how I learned it.
+Cut off the rounded bottom and top ends and save it for raw food snacking.
+Before I go further into detail… watch this short video from yummly, this is how I learned it.

 What to do with the drained “bean water”?

-Did you know that you can use bean and chickpea water (aquafaba) as great egg white replacement for many recipes.
+Did you know that you can use bean and chickpea water (Aquafaba) as a great egg white replacement for many great recipes?
 For recipe ideas, check out my easy chocolate mousse!